CrispNCrispy/katacoda-scenarios/computer_vision_2/finish.md

 # Congratulations!
-You've completed the first Computer Vision with TensorFlow task scenario.
+You've completed the second Computer Vision with TensorFlow scenario.

 You've learned the foundational concepts of Machine Learning and Computer Vision using TensorFlow, here's a quick summary of key takeaways from this katacoda: